darius410/Chaosandvideogames/src/content/blogs/blog-15.md

 Reddit is a good place to have full conversations with people you wouldn't expect to meet.There are professionals in every area that spend their free time responding to questions that get asked from the public.Since Reddit is also a social media platform I would say the same rules apply as far as making a statement or positive comment about what you like about that game.Not only that but there are subreddits that can go even further to the specific things you wish to discuss with other people.Don't let people tell you that Reddit is a bad place to interact with since everything in the world today can be taken at the same level.I've found that the best way to support developers is to come together as a group.Now.would be a great time to dicuss things you dont like about the game or any balance changes you think are needed.Just make sure.you present your opinions as actual options rather then angry rants ,otherwise be ready to face against other opinions from people just like you who also enjoy the game.

 <h2 class="blogH2">Reviews</h2>
+This one can be very hit or miss considering almost everyone has a YouTube channel in which they play a game and give their review of it.
+Personally to.me this is the least effective since most reviews in video games try hard to make the viewer laugh with some meme related jokes or have an emotional response that leads to them typing comments that don't help the developer team at at all.

+However if you make small video shorts detailing something in the game you like rather then an hour long video you can get your point across and get decent viewership ( if that is also your goal).
+I promise you,unless you are working at IGN or a reputable company that does reviews,no developer is going to listen for a complete hour straight about what you like.or.dislike about the game especially if your just some random youtube personality.Personally again, I think that hour long reviews are just long rambles that no one wants to.listen to even if you paid them.to.watch it.Its really easy to get your point across with just a few words in under 2 minutes.

 <h2 class="blogH2">Fan Content Like Drawings</h2>
 <h2 class="blogH2">Try To Interview Someone</h2>